Birda Logo

 Phoebetria fusca

-The sooty albatross, Phoebetria fusca, is a medium-sized member of the albatross family, Diomedeidae.
-It is characterized by its sooty-brown to sooty-black plumage, with a wingspan stretching an impressive 2 meters.
-The bird's head and sometimes tail are typically darker than the rest of the body, and it possesses a distinctive white ring around almost the entire eye, save for the inner corner.
-A striking yellow to orange line adorns the lower jaw of its otherwise glossy black beak.
+The sooty albatross, Phoebetria fusca, is a medium-sized seabird with a majestic wingspan of approximately 2 meters.
+It is cloaked in a sooty-brown to sooty-black plumage, with the head and sometimes the tail presenting a darker shade.
+A distinctive white ring encircles almost the entire eye, save for the inner corner, and a striking yellow to orange line adorns the lower jaw of its otherwise glossy black beak.

 Identification Tips